openethereum/js-libs/packages/light.js/docs/getting-started/installation.md

 balanceOf$('0xbb9bc244d798123fde783fcc1c72d3bb8c189413').subscribe(console.log);
 ```

+Be sure to define your provider before using any of the other functions in `@parity/light.js`, or else the library will throw an error!

 Here are some examples of providers you can use.

 ### Provider 1: Your own Light Client (Recommended Way for development)